jpn--/larch/doc/model.rst

 Using :class:`Model` Objects
 -------------------------------

+.. py:method:: Model.maximize_loglike()

+	Find the likelihood maximizing parameters of the model, using the scipy.optimize module.
+	Depending on the model type and structure, various different optimization algorithms may be used.

+.. automethod:: Model.roll

 .. py:method:: Model.estimate()

-	Find the likelihood maximizing parameters of the model.
+	Find the likelihood maximizing parameters of the model using deprecated Larch optimization engine.
+This engine has fewer algorithms available than the scipy.optimize and may perform poorly for some model types, particularly cross-nested and network GEV models.
+Users should almost always prefer the :meth:`Model.maximize_loglike` function instead.

 .. py:method:: Model.loglike([values])